One of my favorite Broadway musicals in recent memory is Mean Girls — yes, the same story as the infamous teen movie.

 Think of your YouTube channel as your clique and your subscriber base as your admirers.

-Subscribers are your raving fans who are eager to receive more content from you and have raised their hands to say that your content resonates with them.
-And, if they’ve decided to receive notifications, they have also said they don’t want to miss a single video.
+Subscribers are your raving fans.
+They are the YouTube users who are are eager to receive more content from you and have raised their hands to say that your content resonates with them.
+And, if they’ve decided to receive notifications, they/ve also said they don’t want to miss a single one of your YouTube videos.

 Another perk of being involved with the partner program is monetization.
-Once you clear the threshold of 1,000 subscribers and 4,000 hours of watch time accumulated on your channel, you can collect ad revenue from display, overlay, and video ads.
+Once you clear the threshold of 1,000 subscribers and 4,000 hours of watch time accumulated on your channel, you can collect ad revenue from display, overlay, and video ads on your YouTube videos.

 And it doesn’t stop there: At 1,000 subscribers, you can also offer channel memberships, and 10,000 subscribers earn you the permission to offer fans branded merchandise on your watch pages.

-Now that you understand why subscribers are important, let’s dive into how to grow your subscriber base organically, so you can reap the rewards of your own fanbase.
+Now that you understand why subscribers are important for YouTube content creators like you, let’s dive into how to grow your subscriber base organically, so you can reap the rewards of your own fanbase.

 1. Create consistent content